How does my student find out about important dates or events on campus?

 How does advising and course registration work for first-year students?

 All first-year students (freshmen) are contacted by email during the summer and encouraged to begin selecting courses for the fall semester.
 Students are notified of a list of required and recommended courses based on their major or fields of interest.
-During Great Beginnings (June/July), each student meets with a faculty advisor to finalize this schedule and has an opportunity to ask questions.
-During Orientation (August), each first-year student will meet with his/her faculty advisor to reconfirm the schedule and make any adjustments.
+During SOAR (June/July), each student meets with a faculty advisor to finalize this schedule and has an opportunity to ask questions.
+During Great Beginnings (August), each first-year student will meet with his/her faculty advisor to reconfirm the schedule and make any adjustments.
 Thus, most students meet with academic advisors twice before the semester begins to confirm that their courses fit their personal academic and career goals.

-All first-year students are advised by their First Year Seminar (FYS 110) instructors during their first semester at Maryville College.
+All first-year students are advised by their First Year Seminar instructors during their first semester at Maryville College.
 This means the students will have frequent contact with their advisors and will know exactly who to contact regarding questions about academic advising, course selection, tutoring, and other topics.

 What is First Year Seminar?